umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 The `UmbracoAuthorizedApiController` and `UmbracoAuthorizedJsonController` classes have been removed.
 We recommend basing your Backoffice APIs on the `ManagementApiControllerBase` class from the `Umbraco.Cms.Api.Management` project.

-Please read the [Creating a Custom API article](https://docs.umbraco.com/umbraco-cms/v/14.latest-rc/fundamentals/backoffice/create-your-own-api) for a comprehensive guide to writing APIs for the Management API.
+Please read the [Creating a Backoffice API article](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-backoffice-api) for a comprehensive guide to writing APIs for the Management API.

 * #### Removal of certain AppSettings

 Some AppSettings have been removed or found a new place.
-In general, any UI-related app settings will now have to be configured as [extensions through the manifest system](https://docs.umbraco.com/umbraco-cms/v/14.latest-rc/extending/backoffice-setup/extension-types).
+In general, any UI-related app settings will now have to be configured as [extensions through the manifest system](https://docs.umbraco.com/umbraco-cms/extending/backoffice-setup/extension-types).

 * #### RichTextEditor

 The global configuration of TinyMCE has been removed in order to support more rich text editors in the future.
 Instead, a new extension type called “tinyMcePlugin” has been added.
 This extension type gives you access to each instance of TinyMCE allowing you to configure it exactly as you see fit.
-You can even make it dependent on more factors such as document type, user group, environment, and much more.
+You can even make it dependent on more factors such as Document Type, user group, environment, and much more.
 You have access to the full array of contexts in the Backoffice.

 * #### ShowDeprecatedPropertyEditors